LLNL/raja-suite-tutorial/Intermediate_Tutorial/01-LOOP/tutorial-guide.rst

 The `loop_exec` is better than just the `seq_exec` policy because it allows the compiler to generate any optimizations that its heuristics deem beneficial.
+In fact, in upcoming releases of RAJA, `seq_exec` will become deprecated.
 To learn more about the `loop_exec` RAJA execution policy, see `here <https://raja.readthedocs.io/en/develop/sphinx/user_guide/feature/policies.html?highlight=loop_exec#raja-loop-kernel-execution-policies>`_.